 - The recruitment processes.
 How we recruit new talent is constantly changing.
 Everything from the mediums we advertise through to the length of the entire process is being called into question.
 While Facebook and online job boards have been lauded for bringing on-the-go recruitment to the masses – they too are becoming obsolete.
 It’s not enough to simply have a page with text, you need strong branding and a clear concise voice to attract quality talent;

 - Job descriptions (JD).
 According to a study conducted by the job-search firm theLadders, fourty-four percent of job-seekers claimed to spend only one to five minutes reading job descriptions before deciding whether to pursue them or not.
 It wouldn’t be a stretch to say then that the lengthy, convoluted job descriptions lose candidates because they fail to concisely summarize their expectations.
 In an age of increasingly agile talent, traditional JDs also can be seen as having a silo-effect for candidates who may be looking at cross functional or project-based work.
 I can safely say that when approaching assignments, a job description is usually representative of fifty percent of the role’s requirements at best!
 Aspects such as workplace culture, adaptability, and the potential for career growth are always major components of the hiring company – areas which are rarely covered in a job description.

 Social Recruiting: The Need for Employer-Business Membership Organizations

-While Thailand’s strict defamation laws are in place, companies like Glassdoor – a site which allows candidates to review their company – may yet be held at bay.
-Currently, roughly fifty per cent of RLC Recruitment’s executive placements are fulfilled using a hybrid approach of technology, referral networks and proactive approaches to potential candidates.
+While Thailand’s strict defamation laws are in place, companies like Glassdoor – a site that allows candidates to review their company – may yet be held at bay.
+Currently, roughly fifty percent of RLC Recruitment’s executive placements are fulfilled using a hybrid approach of technology, referral networks, and proactive approaches to potential candidates.

 Thailand’s recruiting sphere remains one that often involves gate-keepers and word of mouth referrals.